VesnaSUG/FOAM-Recipes/foam-tutorial.md

 #cd into the foam3 sub-module directory
 cd foam3/
 ./build.sh --install
-# cd back to your root directory
-cd ..
 ```

 # Generate Application

 The easiest way to create a FOAM application is to use the foam build script <code>foam3/tools/build.js</code> and generate the application structure and the main application model.
-To create your application this way from the root directory execute the following:
+To create your application this way,
+while still in the *foam3* directory, execute the following:

 ```
-cd foam3
+# from foam3 directory
-./build.sh -T+setup/Project --appName:Recipe --package:com.foamdev.cook --adminPassword:demopassword
+./build.sh -T+setup/Project --type:simple --appName:Recipes --modelName:Recipe --package:com.foamdev.cook --adminPassword:demopassword
+# cd back to your root directory
 cd ..
 ```

 In this case, we named the application and the top model _Recipe_ and placed it in the _com.foamdev.cook_ package.

 ## Application Structure